Atlas of Regional, Functional and Radiological Anatomy

 - Unlike traditional sources of knowledge, VOXEL-MAN 3D Navigator presents the radiological manifestation of normal anatomy in the context of three-dimensional anatomy.
 It thus decisively improves the understanding of both X-ray and cross-sectional radiological images.

-The program is based on various body models, created from cross-sectional images from computer tomography and magnetic resonance imaging.
-It contains more than 250 three-dimensional anatomical objects.
+VOXEL-MAN 3D Navigator: Brain and Skull is based on various virtual body models, created from cross-sectional images from computed tomography (CT) and magnetic resonance imaging (MRI).
 In addition, images from the Visible Human were used.
+It contains more than 250 three-dimensional anatomical objects, including functional areas, vessels, and blood supply areas.

 Using the mouse, the scene may be rotated, and objects may be added or removed.
 Furthermore, anatomical objects may be marked, searched for, painted, annotated, or described.
 Anatomical objects may be selected in the image or from an object list.
 A textual instruction illustrates the possibilities available for the chosen scene.